Stellar initial mass function in the 100-pc solar neighbourhood: Discussion

 \subsection{Dynamical evolution operator}

-First, we will clarify some points about our cluster-mode dynamical evolution operator.
+First, we clarify several points regarding our cluster-mode dynamical evolution operator.

-In this operator, we only consider the disruption of binary in the cluster.
-According to Heggie-Hills law \citep{heggie1975, hills1975}, hard binaries (those with binding energy greater than the average kinetic energy of the stellar cluster) tend to become even "harder" during dynamical evolution, while soft binaries (those with binding energy smaller than the average kinetic energy) become “softer”.
-As a result, soft binaries eventually tend to undergo dissolution.
-This paper focuses solely on the process of binary dissolution during dynamical evolution, while other processes such as binary capture, mergers, and coevolution of binary stars have relatively weaker effects \citep{marks2011a}.
-We also have not considered changes in orbital parameters during the process, as it has been shown by \citet{kroupa2001} that, compared to the broadening of binary separations, dissolution plays the dominant role in dynamical evolution.
+In this operator, we consider only the disruption of binaries in the cluster.
+According to the Heggie-Hills law \citep{heggie1975, hills1975}, hard binaries (those with binding energy greater than the average kinetic energy of the stellar cluster) tend to become even ``harder'' during dynamical evolution, while soft binaries (those with binding energy smaller than the average kinetic energy) become ``softer''.
+As a result, soft binaries eventually tend to dissolve.
+This paper focuses solely on the process of binary dissolution during dynamical evolution, whereas other processes such as binary capture, mergers, and binary coevolution have relatively weaker effects \citep{marks2011a}.
+We have also not considered changes in orbital parameters during this process, as \citet{kroupaburkert2001} showed that, compared to the broadening of binary separations, dissolution plays the dominant role in dynamical evolution.

-Second, why we need the additional part to modulate the mass ratio?
-We want to modify the mass-ratio distribution from random-pairing shape to today observed shape by a binary disruption process similar to what happens in a cluster's dynamical evolution.
-Physically, this process mainly relies on the binding energy of a binary system, and this is exactly how \citet{marks2011a} built their empirical function for cluster's dynamical evolution.
-But this physical process is proved to have insignificant influence on the mass-ratio distribution according to \citet{marks2011a} and also our test in Fig.\ref{fig:p_q_lgeb}.
-Though in the functional expression of binding energy in Eq.\ref{eq:11}, the mass ratio is one of the variables, we can see in the plane of binary period and mass ratio in Fig.\ref{fig:p_q_lgeb}, where the colour depicts the value of binding energy, that change in mass-ratio hardly affects the value of binding energy.
+\textit{Why we need the additional part on the operator to modulate the mass ratio?} The initial idea of this work is to modify the mass-ratio distribution from the born random-pairing shape to today observed shape by a binary disruption process similar to what happens in a cluster's dynamical evolution.
+Physically, the dynamical evolution in a star cluster mainly relies on the binding energy of a binary system, and this is exactly how \citet{marks2011a} built their empirical function for cluster's dynamical evolution.
+But this physical process is proved to have insignificant influence on the mass-ratio distribution according to \citet{marks2011a} and also our test in \Cref{fig:p_q_lgeb}.
+Though in the functional expression of binding energy in \Cref{eq:11}, the mass ratio is one of the variables, we can see in the plane of binary period and mass ratio in \Cref{fig:p_q_lgeb}, where the colour depicts the value of binding energy, that change in mass-ratio hardly affects the value of binding energy.
 Thus, a process acting on the binding energy can barely modify the mass-ratio distribution.